 - 7.1 Where a person wishes to use premises for one or more of the licensable activities for a period not exceeding 96 hours a premises licence is not required.
 The person can simply serve a temporary event notice on the authority in duplicate notifying them of the event.
-The notices must be served on the authority and a copy served on the police no later than ten working days before the event is to begin. - 7.2 The maximum number of persons allowed on the premises at the same time during the temporary event is 499. - 7.3 If alcohol is to be supplied, all supplies must be carried out by or under the authority of the person serving the temporary event notice who need not hold a personal licence. - 7.4 Only the police may object to the staging of a temporary event and they may do so only on the ground that allowing the premises to be used as proposed would undermine the crime prevention objective. - 7.5 The authority must consider an objection notice and any representations which the premises user may wish to make.
+The notices must be served on the authority and a copy served on the police no later than ten clear working days before the event is to begin (To avoid confusion this does not include weekends, public holidays, the day of receipt or the day of the event). - 7.2 The maximum number of persons allowed on the premises at the same time during the temporary event is 499.

+- 7.3 If alcohol is to be supplied, all supplies must be carried out by or under the authority of the person serving the temporary event notice who need not hold a personal licence. - 7.4 Only the police may object to the staging of a temporary event and they may do so only on the ground that allowing the premises to be used as proposed would undermine the crime prevention objective. - 7.5 The authority must consider an objection notice and any representations which the premises user may wish to make.
 This is likely to be by way of a hearing unless all parties agree that a hearing is unnecessary.
 The authority will give notice of its decision and the reasons for the decision.
-If the authority upholds the objection it may serve a counter notice and the temporary event will not be able to be staged. - 7.6 There are limitations on the number of temporary event notices which individuals can give and which can be given in relation to particular premises. - 7.7 Whilst it is acknowledged by the authority that no conditions can be imposed in relation to permitted temporary activities, it is hoped that the organisers of such activities will voluntarily comply with the requirements of this policy in staging their events.
+If the authority upholds the objection it may serve a counter notice and the temporary event will not be able to be staged. - 7.6 There are limitations on the number of temporary event notices that individuals can give and which can be given in relation to particular premises. - 7.7 Whilst it is acknowledged by the authority that no conditions can be imposed in relation to permitted temporary activities, it is hoped that the organisers of such activities will voluntarily comply with the requirements of this policy in staging their events.
 When considering an objection notice, the authority will take account of the provisions of this document so far as they relate to the crime prevention objective. - 7.8 Where the limitations on a temporary event cannot be fulfilled, for example due to the large numbers attending, a premises licence will be required.
 The authority would expect early notice of such a major event to allow responsible authorities to discuss and agree operating schedules (See paragraph 4).